josephhutch/aether/README.md

 [Latex Math Documentation](https://en.wikibooks.org/wiki/LaTeX/Mathematics) - Learn math typesetting with LaTeX (powered by KaTeX)

 ## Contributing
 Aether is actively maintained and I welcome you to help make it better!
 Contributions in the way of new features, documentation improvements, bug fixes, and feature requests are appreciated.
 Please make an individual pull-request/issue for each suggestion.
+PRs are tested in GitHub Actions to ensure the html and css generated from the example site are valid.

 ## License
 MIT © Joe Hutchinson